static-dev/spike-rooftop/README.md

 This would pull any `case_studies` and add it to `rooftop.case_studies` in your jade files.

-Now let's say you want to get a little more granular in which posts you are pulling, what order they are in, etc. Rather than passing a string through the `contentTypes` array, you can pass an object instead with some extra options.
+Now let's say you want to get a little more granular in which posts you are pulling, what order they are in, etc. Rather than passing a string through the `contentTypes` array, you can pass an object instead with some extra options under a `params` key.
 For example:

 ```js
 const locals = {}